 Guest Blog: When Travel Nursing Doesn’t Always Have To Be Work

-Leah travels with her 6-year-old dog, Dakota, and they both enjoy hiking on her days off in Seattle.
+Leah travels with her dog, Dakota, and they both enjoy hiking on her days off.
 Her current adventure began March 15th, when she flew to New Delhi, India and traveled the Golden Triangle before going to Havelock Island for some beach time and scuba diving the coral reefs.
 If you would like to see where she has gone and follow her trip to India, visit her website Off The Clock Nurse, and follow her on Instagram and Facebook.

 As a staff nurse, I can remember fighting for vacation time.
 There was even one week that I needed off and I was granted all days off except for Wednesday, the day right in the middle of the vacation.
 How was I supposed to fly to Florida, get on a cruise, but come back to Virginia for one day and then magically reappear back on my cruise ship?
 It’s these frustrations that those of us who work in the nursing community know all too well.